 Drunk Driving Defense

-Drunk and/or drugged driving is referred to as DWI (driving while intoxicated) in Rhode Island.
+Drunk and/or drugged driving is referred to as DUI (driving under the influence) in Rhode Island.
 This is a very serious charge and not taken lightly by prosecutors and judges who wish to keep the public safe from traffic accidents.

 How you are charged for drunk and/or drugged driving will depend on several factors.
 These can include: